Albertine Park

 The defiant Gabrielle Petit

-Other, quirkier remnants of the years of occupation exist throughout the city.
+Other, somewhat quirkier remnants of the years of occupation exist around the city.

 A bit further from the main streets of Saint-Catherine lies a cocktail bar (and later in the night, impromptu dance club) called L’Archiduc.
-It’s a charming jazzy nightlife venue that attracts a somewhat older crowd than most – many dancers were in their 30s and 40s – and seems a little out of time and place.
+It’s a charming jazzy nightlife venue that attracts a somewhat older crowd than most in Brussels – many dancers were in their 40s – and seems a little out of time and place.

-The reason behind this is actually quite incredible.
-As one of my local friends told me, this Belgian club established in the 1930s was used as a Nazi hangout during the occupation.
-The owner was part of the resistance and reported a lot of the info she overheard to Belgian rebels.
+This Belgian club, established in the 1930s, was used as a Nazi hangout during the occupation.
+The owner was part of the resistance in Brussels, and reported the info she overheard to Belgian rebels.

 After WWII, the venue continued to operate as a cool, successful bar.
 Eventually, the owner insisted it had run a good course, so she would rather close it than sell it at the end of her life.

 Local Tip: Visit L’Archiduc on a weekend night to dance until the wee hours of the morning if you so choose.
-In a way, off-duty professionals dancing to nostalgic hits from the 90s and 00s in an untouched 1930s jazz bar perfectly reflects my perception of Brussels – mashed up sensibilities in an elegantly old, yet idiosyncratic and lively place.
+Off-duty white collar workers dancing to nostalgic hits from the 90s and 00s in an untouched 1930s jazz bar perfectly reflects my perception of Brussels – mashed-up sensibilities in an elegantly old, yet idiosyncratic and lively place.

 Albertine Park - Brussels views

-Amazing views overlooking Albertine Park and the Brussels skyline
+Amazing views from Mont des Arts; overlooking Albertine Park and the Brussels skyline

 Galeries St Hubert Brussels